redhat-performance/jetlag/README.md

 # rwn-ai-deploy

-Creates a bare metal three node master/worker cluster via the Assisted Installer.
+Creates a bare metal three node control-plane cluster via the [Assisted Installer](https://github.com/openshift/assisted-installer).
 Subsequent remote worker nodes are added by a livecd install.

 ## Prerequisites

 * Network layout for RWN testing
-* FRR routing on bastion machine
 * VLAN interfaces on bastion machine
-* Assisted Installer running on bastion machine
-* HTTP server running on bastion machine

 Prereqs for the playbooks: